Logo

 }

-Now, we should check whether we have mapped an image or a DLL, and if we have succeeded at obtaining process name.
-In order to do that, we perform the following simple validations:
+Now, let’s check whether we have mapped an image or a DLL and whether we have obtained the process name.
+To do that, we need to perform the following simple validations:

 C++

-// Check if process already has ImageName assigned.
-If assigned, then,
+// Check if the process already has ImageName assigned.

-// current callback for dll image which is mapped in process address space.
+// If assigned, then the current callback was called for the DLL image mapped in the process //address space.

 // Ignore it in this case.